uweschmitt/emzed2/website/getting_started.rst

 1. Press the "choose folder" button of *emzed* task bar (1.) and choose directory.

-2. Press "set" button (2.) to set the current working directory to the chosen one.
+2. Press the "set" button (2.) to set the current working directory to the chosen one.

 After pressing the "set button" the command to change to the new working directory is displayed in the IPython console.

-If you you change to the ``emzed_files/example_files`` directory, which is located inside your home directory, you see that a statement similar to the following one is executed in your *IPython* shell:
+If you change to the ``emzed_files/example_files`` directory, which is located inside your home directory, you see that a statement similar to the following one is executed in your *IPython* shell: